ReddyLab/CRADLE/README.md

      Minimum peak length.
 Peaks with smaller size than this value are filtered out. default=wbin
   -  -stat <br/>
      Choose a statistical testing: 't-test' for t-test and  'welch' for welch's t-test  default=t-test
+  -  -normCtrlbw <br/>
+     Normalized observed ctrl bigwig files.
+The bigwigs normalized from CRADLE (using -generateNormBW in either correctBias or correctBias_stored subcommand) are recommended.
+If you use this parameter along with -normExpbw, CRADLE  will report pseudo log2 fold change in the output
+  -  -normExpbw <br/>
+     Normalized observed experimental bigwig files.
+The bigwigs normalized from CRADLE (using -generateNormBW in either correctBias or correctBias_stored subcommand) are recommended.
+If you use this parameter along with -normCtrlbw, CRADLE  will report pseudo log2 fold change in the output

 ### 4) Normalize
 This command normalizes samples across different samples (accounting for sequencing depth) and different regions.